docker/docs/ee/ucp/admin/install/plan-installation.md

 Swarm uses a default address pool of `10.0.0.0/16` for its overlay networks.
 If this conflicts with your current network implementation, please use a custom IP address pool.
 To specify a custom IP address pool, use the `--default-address-pool` command line option during [Swarm initialization](../../../../engine/swarm/swarm-mode.md).

-**NOTE:** Currently, the UCP installation process does not support this flag.
+> **Note**: Currently, the UCP installation process does not support this flag.
 To deploy with a custom IP pool, Swarm must first be installed using this flag and UCP must be installed on top of it.

 Kubernetes uses a default cluster IP pool for pods that is `192.168.0.0/16`.
 If it conflicts with your current networks, please use a custom IP pool by specifying `--pod-cidr` during UCP installation.